 But that is not the end of her story.
 She moved to Maryland and founded a Catholic girl’s school there.
 This was the first free Catholic school in America.
 She also founded a religious congregation to teach at the school and care for the children.
 Because of this, St. Elizabeth Ann Seton is considered the founder of the parochial school system in the United States.

-Daily Mass Readings for the Memorial of St. Elizabeth Ann Seton (2022)
+Mass Readings for the Memorial of Saint Elizabeth Ann Seton, Religious